 To recognise charities with good disclosure practices, the Charity Council has also introduced the inaugural Charity Transparency Awards in 2016 which recognised 35 charities.
 This enabled the awards to be more inclusive but also emphasises that transparency and good disclosure practices are important pillars of good governance.

-For 2017, the process will be the same.
+The process will be the same annually.
 All charities that meet the qualifying standards in disclosure under the Charity Transparency Framework will receive the Charity Transparency Awards.
-They will also be eligible for the CGA 2017.
+They will also be eligible for the Charity Governance Awards assessment.

-All award winners will be announced at the Charity Governance Awards Night on 15 November 17.
+For 2018, all award winners will be announced at the Charity Governance Awards Night on 29 November 2018.

 To qualify for the new Charity Transparency Awards and participate in the CGA Assessment, organisations must meet the following criteria: